 This policy does not automatically cover you for skiing or snowboarding.
-However, you can add this cover when you apply.
-Even if you add this cover, you will need to follow some conditions.
+However, you can add cover to the existing policy benefits when you apply.
+Even if you add this cover, the existing policy benefit limits will apply, and you need to follow some conditions.